jayaseelan-james/clean-code/README.md

   modify them, keeping existing code stable and easier to maintain.
 - Isolating from Change: Code changes with needs, so depend on abstractions, not concrete details.
   This reduces coupling, eases testing, and aligns with the Dependency Inversion Principle (DIP).

 ---

+## Chapter 11: Systems

+### How Would You Build a City?

+- Cities function through teamwork and modularity, and clean code aims to bring similar structure and clarity to software, especially at the system level.

+### Separate Constructing a System from Using It

+- Building software is different from using it.
+Clean systems separate startup setup from runtime logic, following the key principle of separating concerns.
+- Mixing setup code with runtime logic breaks modularity and SRP, making testing harder.
+- Separation of Main: Separating construction in main keeps dependencies one-way.
+The app just uses objects, unaware of how they were built.
+This simplifies control flow and design.
+- Factories: Use Abstract Factory to let the app control object creation timing while hiding construction details, keeping dependencies flowing from main to the app.
+- Dependency Injection: DI separates construction from use by letting external containers provide dependencies, supporting SRP and flexible, passive object creation.

+### Scaling Up

+- Systems should grow iteratively like cities, adapting over time.
+Clean code and refactoring support this at the code level, challenging the myth of perfect first-time design.
+- Software systems are unique compared to physical systems.
+Their architectures can grow incrementally, if we maintain the proper separation of concerns.

+### Test Drive the System Architecture

+- Decoupling domain logic from architecture enables flexible, test-driven design and avoids the rigidity and risk of Big Design Up Front.
+- High-performing systems use simple, loosely coupled designs that stay flexible while keeping clear goals and adapting to change as needed.

+### Optimize Decision Making

+- Modularity enables decentralized decisions, essential for managing large systems like cities or complex software.
+- Delaying decisions allows better choices with more insight, avoiding the risks of premature, poorly informed commitments.

+### Use Standards Wisely, When They Add Demonstrable Value

+- Construction thrives on evolved standards, but in software, overreliance on hyped standards can shift focus away from real customer value.

+### Systems Need Domain-Specific Languages

+- DSLs let developers write code in domain-specific terms, improving clarity and aligning closely with expert knowledge.
+- Effective DSLs close the gap between domain concepts and code, raising abstraction and making intent clearer, like agile does for team communication.

+---